Linaro/website/_services/qualcomm-technology-services.md

           style: larger_type
           text_content:
             text: >
-                Linaro Developer Services is a leader in providing Linux BSP development, maintenance and optimization for Qualcomm platforms.
+                Linaro Developer Services is a leader in providing Linux BSP development, maintenance and optimization for Qualcomm platforms such as Qualcomm Snapdragon.
 Linaro software engineers are recognized worldwide as experts in the Linux kernel community, and the maintainers in the official Linux kernel for main key Qualcomm subsystems and drivers.
     - row: container_row
       style: large_type